mrshu/sqvid/docs/sqvid-config.rst

     specific validation.
 This may not be desirable in all cases (i.e. when the expected amount of non-conforming rows is large)

-    The limit be specified on per validation config basis using the ``limit`` parameter, such as in the following:
+    The limit can be specified on per validation config basis using the ``limit`` parameter, such as in the following:

     .. code:: toml